Funekyo/Ujiki/README.md

 # 有時記 - Ujiki
-*A curious study of Dōgen's Zen poetry using AI tools for ethical translation, philological clarity, and structured creative interpretation.*
+*A curious study of Dōgen's Zen poetry using AI tools for ethical translation, linguistic analysis, and structured creative interpretation.*

 ![Brush-drawn character scroll representing "Ujiki"](https://github.com/user-attachments/assets/84065bb8-5d25-4fa8-8033-2e3c6a4ae5a2)

-***uji*** - *"time is being", "being is time", "for a while"*
+***uji*** - *"time being", "being time", "for a while"*

 ***ujiki*** - *"a record of time being for a while"*